nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the latest _truthtable.jar_ file from [latest release](https://github.com/AY2223S1-CS2103T-W13-4/tp/releases)
-   and copy into an empty folder
+    1. Download the latest _truthtable.jar_ file from the [latest release](https://github.com/AY2223S1-CS2103T-W13-4/tp/releases) and copy into an empty folder

     2. Double-click the jar file<br>